adamggrim/Moonbeam/README.md

 ## Variations

-`Moonbeam` supports two color slider modes—spectrum (HSB-based) and gradient (color mixing-based).
+`Moonbeam` supports two color slider modes—spectrum (HSB-based) and gradient (SwiftUI color mixing-based).

 - For spectrum sliders, you can bend saturation or brightness in specific sections to improve legibility:

-- With gradient sliders, you can create a precise mix between any two colors:
+- With gradient sliders, you can create a precise gradient between any two colors:

 `Moonbeam` also offers two slider thumb styles—capsule and circle.